commercelayer/commercelayer-cli-plugin-orders/README.md

 ### `commercelayer orders:reset_circuit ID`

 Send this attribute if you want to reset the circuit breaker associated to this resource to 'closed' state and zero failures count.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE